 330 5th Street

 Quintana, TX 77541

 Just a little over an hour outside of Houston, Quintana Beach County Park is a great way to spend a family vacation in Texas.
-This 52-acre beachfront park is located on the upper Texas gulf coast and has six miles of coastline.
+This 52-acre beachfront park is located on the upper Texas Gulf Coast and has six miles of coastline.

 Quintana Beach offers day-use amenities, overnight facilities, free vehicle access and paved parking.
 Children and adults can easily pass the day enjoying the numerous natural attractions such as bird watching, fishing, swimming, surfing, beachcombing and searching for seashells.
 History lovers will be interested to know that Quintana Beach also is the old site of Fort Bates (1862) as well as the remains of the WWII Freeport Harbor Defense (1942).

 Families who choose to stay overnight can easily do so with access to a full-service RV campsite, self-contained cabins, tent cabins, restrooms and showers.
-There is access to a community center with kitchen, event center, covered pavilions, picnic tables and grills.
-Additionally, there’s a playground, volleyball court, hiking trails, lighted fishing pier and an elevated boardwalk that leads right to the beach.
+There is access to a community center with a kitchen, event center, covered pavilions, picnic tables and grills.
+Additionally, there’s a playground, volleyball court, hiking trails, a lighted fishing pier and an elevated boardwalk that leads right to the beach.